NASP Call for Speakers Bureau Proposals

 All speakers agree to provide one presentation per school/academic year at no cost to a state association (beyond associated fees for travel, lodging, and per diem, which are reimbursed by the state association).
 Afterwards, speakers are free to negotiate speaker fees directly based on inquiries.
 Further, participation may increase your potential for speaking engagement, as multiple organizations and agencies request to view the Speakers Bureau list.

 Proposals will be selected based on certain criteria, including direct connection of proposed content to the Strategic Priorities, quality of the proposal, and evidence of previous presentation experience (e.g., evaluation summaries) and expertise (e.g., CV) of the presenter.
-Speakers may submit a proposal with more than one topic or addressing more than one strategic priority.
+Speakers should submit one proposal per presentation, and may submit more than one proposal for different presentation topics/titles.
 Proposals must be submitted to the NASP Speakers Bureau.
 Questions can be submitted to Dr. Eric Rossen, NASP Director of Professional Development and Standards at firstname.lastname@example.org.

 Speakers Bureau Proposal